Cost Segregation Explained (with Examples for Real Estate Investors)

 Cost Segregation Explained: What It Is and How It Works

-Cost segregation is the process of identifying and reclassifying parts of a property into categories that can be depreciated faster than the standard 27.5 or 39-year schedule.
+Cost segregation works by identifying parts of a property that can be depreciated faster than the standard 27.5 or 39-year schedule.

-Instead of depreciating everything over decades, certain components can be written off over:
+Instead of spreading all depreciation over decades, certain components can be written off over shorter timeframes:

 - 5 years